FINANCE SECTOR INTERVENTIONS

 Financial institutions can incentivize sustainable business practices by leveraging available capital.
 This is often achieved by tying environmental outcomes and sustainable practices to financial and reputational risk: pressure and direct engagement from investors to account for such risks can push companies to change their actions towards less “risky” activities.

-To gain a better understanding of whether these approaches will lead to changes in practices, researchers conducted a study that explored:
+To gain a better understanding of whether these approaches will lead to changes in practices, researchers explored:

 Which finance strategies are most effective at motivating corporate behavior change away from unsustainable practices?
 What conditions are most important in determining the effectiveness of each strategy?

-The findings indicate that investors play an important role in driving and shaping company sustainability commitments.
+The research findings indicate that investors play an important role in driving and shaping company sustainability commitments.

 Some key outcomes include: